How to Send Emails Using Microsoft 365 Graph API in .NET Apps

 Understanding Microsoft Graph Request and Response

-Request: The email data, including subject, body, recipient details, and attachments, is structured in a JSON format.
+Request: The data such as message subject, body, recipient details, and attachments, is structured in a JSON format.
 When the Send method is called, this data is serialized and sent as a POST request to the Microsoft Graph /sendMail endpoint.

 Forming Requests: